 Joker: (about the Batmobile) Every thug, villain, murderer, and kindergarten teacher that isn't carrying out party orders should head there now and smash it to pieces!

-Joker: What do you really fear, Bats?
+Joker: So tell me, Bats.
+What are you scared of?
 Failing to save this cesspool of a city?
 Not finding the commissioner in time?
 Me, in a thong? (maniacal laughter)

 Oracle: Let's see, random threats to her family, a couple bad jokes, a picture of a dead baby, and a threat.
 He says, "I'm coming for you!
 I want what I paid for!"
 And then another joke about wheelchairs, lovely... and a drawing of some kind of donkey.